party-cubed/fellowship-finder/README.md

 The app allows users to create profiles, filter through other users based on interests and meetup logistics, add friends, and plan events.
 Fellowship Finder is meant to provide a platform for people to make friends with shared interests and streamline the process of organizing tabletop sessions.

 ## Setup
 1. If you don’t have Node.js installed, [install it from here](https://nodejs.org/en/).
-(We used Node.js version 18.x.x and have not tested on other versions)
+(We used Node v18.16.0 and have not tested on other versions)

 2. Clone this repository and navigate into the project directory